 Lower-cost analyses (typically $400 to $1,200) include descriptive statistics, independent and paired samples t-tests, chi-square and Fisher's exact tests, one-way ANOVA, simple and multiple linear regression, logistic regression, correlation analyses, and inter-rater reliability calculations using intraclass correlation coefficients or Cohen's kappa.

-Moderate-cost analyses ($1,200 to $3,000) include repeated measures ANOVA, mixed-effects models, multiple regression with interaction terms, exploratory and confirmatory factor analysis, meta-analysis with forest plots and publication bias testing, sensitivity and leave-one-out analysis, diagnostic test accuracy studies with ROC curves, and propensity score matching.
+Moderate-cost analyses ($1,200 to $3,000) include repeated measures ANOVA, mixed-effects models, multiple regression with interaction terms, exploratory and confirmatory factor analysis, meta-analysis with forest plots and funnel plot publication bias tool, sensitivity and leave-one-out analysis, diagnostic test accuracy studies with ROC curves, and propensity score matching.

 Higher-cost analyses ($3,000 to $8,000 or more) include Cox proportional hazards models, competing risks regression, Bayesian hierarchical models, structural equation modeling (SEM), network meta-analysis, individual participant data (IPD) meta-analysis, multi-state survival models, and latent class analysis.